Dec 28, 2014

 As most of you know the 14

 acres of woods is being managed by The Nature Conservancy.
+We have renewed the contract between Nature Conservancy and Whiteford Township so they can continue to manage the 14 acres.
 They have made great improvements in that

 area and we put walking trails through the woods for people to enjoy.